arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 Python becomes very powerful when you start combining conditionals and loops.

 Remember when we looped through a list of pieces of candy that some students started with and calculated the number they would have if we gave each student 5 more pieces?
-Let's suppose that the next day instead of giving all of the students in the class more candy, only the students who have fewer than 10 pieces of candy already get another piece.
+Let's suppose that the next day instead of giving all of the students in the class more candy, only the students who have fewer than 10 pieces of candy get another piece.
 We can still calculate how many pieces of candy each student has now (even though we're making the very unlikely assumption that none of the students have eaten any of their candy from before!).

 @sage
 <div class="python">